Anambra governorship: Chris Ngige tells APC to postpone primaries

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-A chieftain of the All Progressives Congress (APC), Chris Ngige, has advised the party to postpone its governorship primary in Anambra state.
+A chieftain of the All Progressives Congress (APC), Chris Ngige, has advised the party to postpone its governorship primaries in Anambra state.

 According to Premium Times, Ngige, who is also the minister of labour and employment, in a press statement expressed misgivings over the poll scheduled to take place Saturday, June 26.